waku-org/specs/standards/application/messaging-api.md

 These identifiers SHOULD be passed to the appropriate methods described below to retrieve or manage messages.

-Depending on the presence of the `confirmStored` or `confirmReceived` options in the `Initial configuration`, the `Message Storage API` will trigger either the `Subscribe API` or the periodic [STORE](../standards/core/store.md) query as described in the `Acknowledgements` section below.
+Depending on the presence of the `storeConfirmation` or `filterConfirmation` options in the `Initial configuration`, the `Message Storage API` will trigger either the `Subscribe API` or the periodic [STORE](../standards/core/store.md) query as described in the `Acknowledgements` section below.

 Once a message is added to the `Message Storage API`, or if any details about it change, the appropriate events from the `message:*` event family (as described in the `Event Source API` section) MUST be invoked after the message is added or updated in the underlying storage.